Postmortem of My Journey at Autodesk

 - …

 I have the habit of tracking all incidents and issues.
-Interestingly, after collecting and analyzing 40+ cases, it magically helped me identify key patterns in service reliability problems and shaped my next year’s OKRs.
+Interestingly, after collecting and analyzing 40+ cases in the past year, it magically helped me identify key patterns in service reliability problems and shaped my next year’s OKRs.
 This also significantly impressed my manager during the yearly performance review.

 While our monitoring system (SLO alerts and health checks) can detect incidents within one minute, identifying root causes remains challenging even for experienced engineers, resulting in high Mean Time To Recovery (MTTR).